numb95/vid-to-releases/README.md

-### How to
+### How To

-Incase you are block from watching youtube at work and you need a watch a video which you find in google search, Clone the repo, add your youtube  to `links` file.
+In case you are blocked from watching youtube at work and you need to watch a video which you find in google search, Clone this repo, add your youtube link to the `links` file.
 Then setup the travis token using `travis setup releases`.
 Wait for proccess to complete.
 Then download them from releases section of your repo.
-More info on [`travis setup releases`](https://docs.travis-ci.com/user/deployment/releases/)
+More info in [`travis setup releases`](https://docs.travis-ci.com/user/deployment/releases/).